-Why It’s Important to Seek Medical Attention after an Auto Accident?
+Why is it Important to Seek Medical Attention After an Auto Accident?

 Auto accidents are an unfortunate hazard of everyday life that some people will eventually have to confront.
 Most accidents tend to be minor—property damage is minimal, covered by insurance, and everyone walks away seemingly uninjured.
 However, even accidents that initially seem minor can have catastrophic consequences, if victims delay or fail to seek medical attention after the accident.

 The first thing you should do in the event of an accident is to seek medical attention—ideally, within 72 hours.
 Here’s why:

 Above all, your first priority in the aftermath of an auto accident should be ensuring your continuing health (and that of your family and loved ones, who may have been involved).
 Doctors are trained to identify potential problems that we might ignore, or discount as trivial.
 A symptom that seems minor to you, may in fact indicate a serious underlying problem.
 Doctors will be able to prescribe diagnostic tests to confirm or rule-out possible conditions, and will prescribe a proper course of treatment that will insure your health and livelihood moving forward.